 Mixing hands-on and using his ears goes back to when he started in the industry, he says.
 “I am a Millennial, but I grew up on faders and knobs when analogue was still the thing.”
 With the eight-fader UF8, he says, instead of thinking he should dial in the kick drum at -10 dB, for example, “It’s more about how it sounds.
 It’s the same with panning, using the encoders at the top of the UF8.”

-The UF1 DAW control center also helps streamline and speed up Badal’s workflow, just like a console center section shouldWhat has been really helpful with the UF1 is the jog wheel, which I use for scrubbing or finding the point just before a transient where I need to cut, as opposed to zooming in and out with a trackball.”
+The UF1 DAW control center also helps streamline and speed up Badal’s workflow, just like a console center section should.
+"What has been really helpful with the UF1 is the jog wheel, which I use for scrubbing or finding the point just before a transient where I need to cut, as opposed to zooming in and out with a trackball.”

 Building an SSL-centric workflow